MicrosoftDocs/dataexplorer-docs/data-explorer/create-cluster-database-quickstart.md

 ### [Free cluster](#tab/free)

 A Microsoft account or an Azure Active Directory user identity to create a free cluster.
-You do not need an Azure subscription or credit card.
+You don't need an Azure subscription or credit card.

 ### [Full cluster](#tab/full)